isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-first-words-women-poets-from-singapore.md

 Nalla Tan and Rosaly Puthucheary were two prolific women writers in the 1970s.
 Though their works have not achieved critical standing, they are mentioned in this article for their contributions to the production of women writing.

 Born in Ipoh, Malaysia, Nalla Tan is better known for her ground-breaking work as a physician on sex education in schools and her advocacy work with women in Singapore.
 She has written two poetry collections, <i>Emerald Autumn and Other Poems</i> (1976) and <i>The Gift, and Other Poems</i> (1978).
 They were republished, along with new poems, in <i>The Collected Poems of Nalla Tan</i> in 1998.
 She also wrote prose, which met with greater success.
-Her short stories have been anthologised in <i>The Sun in Her Eyes</i> and <i>Singapore Short Stories Volume II</i>, and released as a collection as Hearts and Crosses (1989).
+Her short stories have been anthologised in <i>The Sun in Her Eyes</i> and <i>Singapore Short Stories Volume II</i>, and released as a collection as <i>Hearts and Crosses</i> (1989).
 Much of Tan’s poems draw on her life experiences growing up in Ipoh, and living in Singapore and the causes she championed.
-The following extract, from <i>“Coffee at Eleven”</i>, satires the world of kept mistresses.
+The following extract, from “Coffee at Eleven”, satires the world of kept mistresses.

 Coffee at eleven<br>Singapore mean time. <br>Leisured women, <br>Chauffeur driven <br>With nothing better to do <br>Than to sip hot coffee <br>Replacing the ‘mems’ <br>Of not so long ago